R1tzG/R1tzG/README.md

 I wanted to add more functionality to my websites, so I started learning [Javascript](https://www.javascript.com/).
 With my proficient knowledge in Python and Javascript, I am learning about combining my knowledge to make full-stack applications.

 Outside of my personal coding endeavours, I am part of Millburn Robotics AI, which is the first ever VEX AI team.
-Here is the github repo for our codebase: https://github.com/22pilarskil/VEXAI_2021-2022
+Here is the github repo for our codebase: https://github.com/22pilarskil/VEXAI_2021-2022.
+Also check out the website I made to showcase our work: https://millburnai.org.

 Check out my portfolio here: https://ritzthecracker.github.io/